CaChannel/CaChannel/docs/source/installation.rst

     $ conda build conda

-By default it gets the source from PyPI, but this can modified in file *meta.yaml*.
+By default it gets the source from current directory, but this can modified in file *meta.yaml*.